 The State Securities Board was created pursuant to The Securities Act.
 The Act provides for the registration of securities, registration of firms and individuals who sell securities or render investment advice, examination of registered firms, and enforcement of the Act through administrative, civil, and criminal actions.
 The Securities Commissioner is charged with the administration of the provisions of the Act.
-John Morgan was appointed the Securities Commissioner in 2011.
+Travis J. Iles was appointed the Securities Commissioner in 2017.

 The mission of the State Securities Board is to protect Texas investors.
 Consistent with that purpose, the Agency seeks to ensure a free and competitive securities market for Texas, increase investor confidence, and thereby encourage the formation of capital and the creation of new jobs in Texas.
 Texas continues to be one of the major securities markets in the nation and is eagerly sought out by national and international securities issuers.

 The Agency is organized into the following Divisions: Enforcement, Registration, Inspections and Compliance, General Counsel, and Staff Services.
 The main office of the State Securities Board is located at 208 E. 10th Street in Austin.
-The Agency maintains branch offices in Dallas, Houston, Lubbock, Corpus Christi, and San Antonio.
+The Agency maintains branch offices in Dallas, Houston, Lubbock, and Corpus Christi.

 The Agency is overseen by a Board of five members who are appointed by the Governor, with the advice and consent of the Senate, for six-year overlapping terms.
 Board members serve without compensation, but are entitled to per diem and reimbursement of actual travel expenses while performing their official duties.